How to Choose a College Major

 When it’s time to starting making solid decisions about enrolling in college, many people have questions about how to choose a college major.
 Selecting a college major is a personal decision that involves you to spend time reflecting on your goals, likes, dislikes, skills, and aptitudes.You have to not only look at your interests, abilities, and goals, but also what you’ll need to be happy in the future.
 While it would be nice to have an interest in one of the highest paying college majors, it’s also important to choose a college major that will ultimately lead to a career you want in a place you want to live.

 The best advice we’ve found for how to choose a college major is just to ask questions.
-Talk to your high school guidance counselor, or if you’re already in college, consult your academic advisor or a career center counselor.
+Talk to your school counselor, or if you’re already in college, consult your academic advisor or a career center counselor.
 Ask friends and family members about how they chose a college major or career.
 Finally, engage in some serious self-reflection and ask yourself questions about your past, present, and future.

 Some factors to consider when selecting a college major include:

 - What type of career can you see yourself in?

 - What type of work do you enjoy?

 - Which subjects did you enjoy studying the most in high school?